-STEP 1: OBTAIN THE PORTRAIT DISK
+STEP 1: OBTAIN THE PORTRAIT FILE

-Obtain the portrait disk from your school photographer.
-Use the one made for yearbook.
-It is formatted according to PSPI (PSPA) guidelines.
-Some photography companies send a CD, and others send a link to download the file.
+Obtain the PSPA/PSPI file from your school photographer.
+Use the one made specifically for yearbook.
+Some photography companies send a CD, and others send a link to download the files.

-STEP 2: UPLOAD THE PORTRAIT FILE
+STEP 2: UPLOAD THE PORTRAIT FILES